 Health risks linked with passive smoking

-Protecting your child from second-hand smoke
+Protecting your child from second-hand smoke and third-hand smoke

-The most important way to protect your child from second-hand smoke is to quit smoking.
-This greatly reduces your child’s exposure to second-hand smoke.
+This reduces your child’s exposure to second-hand and third-hand smoke.
 It also gives your child a positive non-smoking role model.

-One of the most important things you can do is to make sure no-one smokes in front of your child.
-This means you’ll have to do it away from your child, and that you’ll need to ask other family members, friends and visitors to do the same.
-Also make sure you never smoke in an enclosed area near your child.
+One of the most important things you can do is to make sure no-one smokes near your child in your house or car.
+This means you’ll have to smoke away from your child, and that you’ll need to ask other family members, friends, carers and visitors to do the same.
+Also make sure no-one ever smokes in an enclosed area near your child.

-Second-hand smoke and SIDS
+Video Second-hand smoke and SIDS

 This video is available in different languages